Why It Works

 - Salt and other flavorings make up the rest of the cheese.
 Salt can have a profound effect on the texture of the cheese—saltier cheeses have had more moisture drawn out of the curd before being pressed, so they tend to be drier and firmer.
 Other flavorful compounds present in cheese are mostly intentional byproducts of bacteria and aging.

 Anyone who has ever tried to make an aged cheese can tell you that it's all about delicately balancing ingredients ratios, timing, and temperature.
 Heat throws this whole balance off.
-To explain how, let me quote from Harold McGee's On Food and Cooking:
+To explain how, let me quote from Harold McGee's seminal work, On Food and Cooking:

 "First, at around 90°F, the milk fat melts, which makes the cheese more supple, and often brings little beads of melted fat to the surface.
 Then at higher temperatures—[around 150°F for cheddar]—enough of the proteins holding the casein proteins together are broken that the protein matrix collapses."

 As the cheese heats to higher temperatures, you'll notice two things happening.
 First, the liquefied fat will come together into greasy pools and separate from the water and proteins.
 As you continue to stir the melted cheese, the proteins—which are suspended in whatever part of the water hasn't yet evaporated—glue themselves together with the help of calcium into long, tangled strands, forming the stretchy curds that anyone who's eaten string cheese is familiar with.

 To get a cheesy sauce that's shiny and smooth, and not greasy nor stringy, the key is to discover a way in which to keep the fat globules from separating out and pooling, adding moisture to thin the texture out a bit, and figuring out a way to keep the proteins from breaking apart and rejoining into long strands.